Description of Share Capital

 Adoption of Resolutions

-Our articles of association provide that all resolutions of our shareholders require a simple majority vote, unless otherwise required under the Companies Law or our articles of association.
-A shareholder may vote in a general meeting in person, by proxy, by a written ballot.
+Our Articles provide that all resolutions of our shareholders require a simple majority vote, unless otherwise required under the Companies Law or our Articles.
+A shareholder may vote in a general meeting in person, by proxy, by a written ballot when applicable.

 Limitations on the Rights to Own Ordinary Shares